MEET THE TEAM

 Professional Involvement

 To deepen her practice, Dr. Schroeder completed a Buddhist Psychology training program, weaving mindfulness and insight meditation into her clinical work.
-She serves as a member-at-large for the Suffolk County Psychological Association, where she was previously a board member, and is actively involved in the Long Island chapter of the American Foundation for Suicide Prevention.
+She serves as a member-at-large for the Suffolk County Psychological Association, where she was previously an executive board member, and is actively involved in the Long Island chapter of the American Foundation for Suicide Prevention.
+SCPA AFSP

 Therapeutic Approach

 Dr. Schroeder takes a holistic, mind-body approach to therapy, often incorporating movement, play, and creativity into sessions.
-Physical activity and playfulness are core tenets of her work.
+Curiosity and open-mindedness are core tenets of her work.
 With a 300-hour trauma-informed yoga and mindfulness certificate, she specializes in treating emotional distress, trauma-related challenges, and supporting Queer youth and their families.
 Her integrative style blends Acceptance and Commitment Therapy (ACT), mindfulness-based methods, and insight-oriented approaches to meet each client’s unique needs.